Ionian Cabin Charter Sailing Yacht Cruise

 Each new day brings another island to explore

-Set sail from Kefalonia or Corfu and explore the beautiful islands of Paxos, Lefkas, Ithaca and Kefalonia amongst others.
+Set sail from Lefkas and explore the beautiful islands of Paxos, Meganisi, Ithaca and Kefalonia amongst others.
 Enjoy a swim and lunch in a choice of tranquil bays and evenings exploring the local village tavernas.

 The only way to travel

 Our selection of yachts are the perfect vessels for your Ionian sailing adventure, with 4 double cabins, all with en-suite facilities.
 A maximum of eight guests are on board, together with an experienced, professional crew to look after you.
 Breakfast and a light lunch is included, to be enjoyed in the spacious cockpit whilst anchored in an idyllic bay.
 Enjoy a refreshing swim before or after lunch, it’s up to you to decide.

 A voyage of discovery

 There is nothing better after a day of great sailing than to relax in the spacious cockpit and enjoy a sun-downer with your fellow sailors, before exploring each new island.
 We try to arrive into harbour in the afternoon as the towns and villages we visit are well worth exploring, with each having their own character and specialities.
 If you are a foodie, this is a great part of Greece, with each island having their own local delicacies to try.